Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

 that is, if $\langle e_3,e_3'\rangle<0$.
-We have only two equivalence classes, which are called \emph{ timelike orientations}.
-Moreover, each class determines a unique timelike cone and conversely, given a timelike cone, there exists a unique timelike orientation in such way that all bases belonging this orientation have the last vector in such timelike cone.
+The equivalence relation $\sim$ determines two equivalence classes, which are called \emph{ timelike orientations}.
+Moreover, each class determines a unique timelike cone which is defined by the third vector $e_3$ of $B$.
+Conversely, given a timelike cone, there exists a unique timelike orientation in such way that any basis $B$ that belongs to this orientation has the last vector $e_3$ lies in such timelike cone.

-We say that $\e_1^3$ is \emph{timelike oriented} if we fix an orientation, that is, we consider the ordered pair $(\e_1^3,[B])$, for some $B$.
+We say that $\e_1^3$ is \emph{timelike oriented} if we fix a timelike orientation, that is, we consider an ordered pair $(\e_1^3,[B])$ for some $B$.